 What is a financial management system (FMS)?

 The earliest accounting records were found among the 7,000-year-old ruins of ancient Mesopotamia.
 This predates the invention of the wheel by over 3,000 years and speaks to the historical and cultural importance of trade and commerce in the evolution of human society.
 But it was not until the late 15th century that we saw the genesis of modern bookkeeping with the popularization of double-entry accounting by the Italian mathematician Luca Pacioli.
 With it, businesses could see both their present (debit) and future (credit) situation, and a rudimentary financial management system was born.
-Of course, modern financial management systems would be unrecognisable to signore Pacioli.
+Of course, modern financial management systems would be unrecognizable to signore Pacioli.

 Financial management system definition